ong-ops/note/sec/off/2-enum/service/netbios.md

     - `Add group name` Registers a NetBIOS group name
     - `Delete name` Un-register a NetBIOS name or group name
     - `Find name` Looks up a NetBIOS name on the network
-- Datagram distribution service (NetBIOS-DGM)
-  - Connectionless
+- NetBIOS-DGM
-  - App is responsible for error detection and recovery
+  - **NetBIOS Datagram distribution service** is a connectionless and application responsible for error detection and recovery
-  - In NBT use UDP port **138**
+  - Using UDP port **138**
   - Function:
     - `Send Datagram` Send a datagram to a remote NetBIOS name
     - `Send Boardcast Datagram` Send a datagram to all NetBIOS names on the network
     - `Receive Datagram` Wait for a packet to arrive from a Send Datagram
     - `Receive Boardcase Datagram` Wait for a packet to arrive from a Send Boardcast Datagram
-- Session service (NetBIOS-SSN)
-  - Connection-Oriented
+- NetBIOS-SSN
-  - Allow messages to span multiple packets and provide error detection and recovery
+  - **NetBIOS Session service** is a connection-oriented and allow messages to span multiple packets and provide error detection and recovery
-  - In NBT use TCP port **139**
+  - Using TCP port **139**
   - Function:
     - `Call` Opens a session to a remote NetBIOS name
     - `Listen` Listens for attempts to open a session to a NetBIOS name